ethoseo/track-everything/README.md

 * The intial release.

 ## Upgrade Notice ##
+### 1.1.0 ###
+Version 1.1.0 provides users with a better experience.
+Better explanations galore, better code, and bug fixes are all included.

 ### 1.0.2 ###
 This version allows for more accurate tracking of Specific Events and contains various bug fixes and improvements.